-Business Ethics presentation.
-Exam: 3 out of 5 questions Modern Portfolio Management 30% 70% Coursework: The coursework will be undertaken in pairs and will require students to be able to use financial databases and a statistics package.
+Corporate Governance and Business Ethics 30% 70% Coursework: Formative tests and group work with presentation.
+Exam: 3 out of 5 questions Modern Portfolio Management 30% 70% Coursework: The coursework will be undertaken in pair and will require students to be able to use financial databases and a statistics package.
 Exam: 3 out of 6 Fixed Income Analysis and Trading 50% 50% Coursework: Students will be required to use the facilities of the Financial Market Suite and Journals in the Library to produce an analysis and strategy for a bond/derivative trading situation.
-Exam: 3 questions out of 6 Financial Markets and Institutions 30% 70% Analysis of a specific service provided by an international financial institution or market Exam: 3 questions out of 6 International Financial Reporting 30% 70% Coursework: International financial analysis (adjusting financial statements from one GAAP to another) Exam: 3 out of 6 questions Taxation Principles and Practice 30% 70% Coursework: Individual work on some aspect of international taxation Exam: Do 4 out of 6 questions.
+Exam: 3 questions out of 6 Financial Markets and Institutions 30% 70% Analysis of a specific service provided by an international financial institution or market Exam: 3 questions out of 6 Auditing Assurance and Professional Ethics 30% 70% Coursework: A test of internal controls and a critical discussion of the role of an auditor Exam: 4 out of 5 questions